robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - Vary sentence lengths.
 Mix short, medium, and long sentences to create rhythm.
 - Address the reader directly.
 Use "you" and "your.".
 Example: "This technique works best when you apply it consistently."
 - Keep it honest.
 Avoid forced friendliness or fake enthusiasm.
-- Do not use "—" or em dash.
+- Do not use "—" or em dashes.
 - Incorporate Australian slang and expressions authentically without overdoing it
 - Reference Australian dining culture, pub food, cafe culture, and food trends
 - Use Australian place names and cultural touchstones when relevant to the topic